skopen/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ## Writeup

-### This is the writeup of my Traffic Sign Classifier project - skopen.
+### This is the writeup of my Traffic Sign Classifier project.

 ---